Algerian nationality law: Loss of nationality

 Algerians are allowed to renounce their nationality, provided they will not be rendered stateless, but must have permission to do so.
 Persons can be denaturalized in Algeria by committing a crime against state security; by performing acts which demonstrate allegiance to another nation; or by committing a serious criminal act, including fraud.

 Dual nationality

 Algeria does not have a provision for dual nationality in its Nationality Code.
 There was no provision concerning the issue in the 1963 Code, but a stipulation was added in 1970 that required renouncing other nationality for completion of the naturalization process.
 This provision remained in place until it was eliminated from the Code in 2005.
-Lack of provision does not mean the concept of multiple nationality is accepted, as certain restrictions apply.
-For instance, certain political and executive positions require that candidates, as well as their wives have no other nationality.
+Certain political and executive positions require that candidates, as well as their wives have no other nationality.
 In some instances, dual nationality can result in a revocation of nationality.

+Since 2024, Algeria has allowed visa-free entry for Algerian citizens residing abroad who hold a valid foreign passport, provided they can prove their Algerian citizenship, recognizing dual citizenship.